-Overview of the Holy Name Cathedral Parish Organization
+Overview of the Holy Name Cathedral Lay Organizations

-The Parish Pastoral Council (PPC), an advisory council to the Pastor of Holy Name Cathedral Parish, represents the needs, ideas and hopes of the Parish community, supports Parish ministries, evaluates the quality of Parish commissions and programs, and plans for the Parish’s future by recommending ways to further fulfill the Church’s mission.
+The Parish Pastoral Council (PPC), an advisory council to the Rector of Holy Name Cathedral, represents the needs, ideas, and hopes of the Faith Community, supports parish ministries, evaluates the quality of Parish commissions and programs, and plans for the Parish’s future by recommending ways to further fulfill the Church’s mission.

 Friends of Fr.
 Augustus Tolton – This is a new parish initiative, forming a community to meet monthly, to pray for his canonization, and to promote parish activities at Holy Name that were the types of activities he promoted.
 Formerly known as the Black Catholic Parishioners, the Friends of Fr.
 Augustus Tolton is a new outreach inviting people of all ages and races and ethnic backgrounds to continue the good work of Fr.
 Gus.

 Cathedral Filipino Network – The Cathedral Filipino Network (CFN) welcomes people from the Philippines or of Filipino heritage or non-Filipinos interested in the Filipino culture and its expressions of faith.
-The CFN’s purpose is an opportunity to celebrate the faith and culture that have formed its members, and serves as a springboard to encourage its members to a fuller participation in all parish commissions, ministries and activities.
+The CFN’s purpose is an opportunity to celebrate the faith and culture that have formed its members and serves as a springboard to encourage its members to fuller participation in all parish commissions, ministries, and activities.

-Pastoral Care – visit Catholics who are in healthcare facility or who are homebound.
-They offer compassion, a listening presence, prayer and the Eucharist.
+Ministry of Care – visit Catholics who are in a healthcare facility or who are homebound.
+They offer compassion, a listening presence, prayer, and the Eucharist.
 This ministry allows people to experience the nearness of God and the Christian community through the presence of the Minister of Care and through the reception of Holy Communion.